rks101/eglinux/README.md

 He had no idea how far that “just a hobby” would go.
 Linux now runs over 95% of the world’s servers, powers Android for mobile devices, underpins much of the public cloud, and runs on everything from supercomputers to systems in space.

 Just a small project on one person’s computer became foundational infrastructure for modern computing.
 And he called it “just a hobby” that is alive and thriving after 35 years.
-Linus also developed a culture of text-book style Linux kernel releases every 9 to 10 weeks.
+Linus also developed a culture of textbook style Linux kernel releases every 9 to 10 weeks.

 Then, again, with another project Git, Linus changed how we version and maintain source code releases.